Unity-Technologies/ml-agents/docs/Training-Domain-Variation.md

 After the sampler YAML file is defined, we proceed by launching `mlagents-learn` and specify our configured sampler file with the `--sampler` flag.
-For example, if we wanted to train the 3D ball agent with domain randomization using `Reset Parameters` with `config/3dball_variation.yaml` sampling setup, we would run
+For example, if we wanted to train the 3D ball agent with domain variation using `Reset Parameters` with `config/3dball_variation.yaml` sampling setup, we would run

 ```sh